john-light/BYOB/appendix_a_long-term_bitcoin_storage.md

 ☐  Practice receiving and sending very small fractions of a bitcoin before trying to store large amounts.
 ```
 ☐  Generate an unsigned transaction using your hot wallet.
-☐  Transfer transaction data to an offline computer.
+☐  Transfer unsigned transaction data to each of the computers
-☐  Use the bitcoin private keys to sign the transaction.
+   that the cold private keys for the multisignature account are
+   stored on.
-☐  If using a multisignature account, combine the signatures
+☐  Sign the transaction using the cold private keys for the
+   multisignature account.
-   together properly to produce a valid transaction.
+☐  Combine the signatures together properly to produce a valid
+   transaction.
 	☐  Transfer the signed transaction to an online machine and
 	   broadcast it to the bitcoin network.
      * If bitcoin are sent from the address, success!
 If not,
        re-trace steps and try again.```

 [^34] https://bitcoinpaperwallet.com/ubuntu-linux-live-bootable-cd/
 [^35] http://www.contravex.com/2014/03/14/on-making-high-entropy-bitcoin-paper-wallets/